JamesR80/pnc-oogabooga/README.md

 Right click to examine Characters and Objects in the world and your inventory

+Be sure to click on the dialogue box to advance the text

 Press ESC to quit the game.

 Press ? to show/hide Debug Menu